PatelDeepB/Air-Mouse-Control/README.md

 Yes, it is fully cross-platform.
 It uses `pynput` and `pyautogui` which support Windows, macOS, and X11 Linux out of the box.
 For modern Wayland Linux environments (like Ubuntu 22.04+), it uses native kernel-level `evdev` injection (requires `sudo`).

 ## 🤝 Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## 🧪 Experimental: Custom ML Gestures
 We are currently actively developing the `airmouse train` CLI command.
 This feature will soon allow users to calculate joint angles and train highly robust custom ML models for personalized gestures.
 Stay tuned!